alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-play-pause-icon.md

 | `android:translateX` | `<group>`    | `float`    |
 | `android:translateY` | `<group>`    | `float`    |

-It is important to understand the order in which transformations will be performed because this will affect what is ultimately drawn to the display.
-The three groups below describe how transformations will be applied.
-Note that children groups are applied before parent groups, and that transformations made on the same group are applied in the order of scale, rotation, and then translation.
+It is particularly important to understand the order in which transformations are applied because it can seem a little backwards at first.
+The two rules to remember are (1) children groups are transformed before their parent groups, and (2) transformations that are made on the same group are applied in order of scale, rotation, and then translation.
+As an example, consider the group transformations applied to the play, pause, and record vector drawables discussed above:

 ```xml
 <vector